 One barrier to identifying and addressing health inequities is the lack of sociodemographic data at the individual level.
-Since December 2013, several health care institutions in the Toronto Central Local Health Integration Network (TC LHIN) have been collecting robust sociodemographic data from patients using a standardized set of Health Equity Questions developed through a consensus process and pilot tested with 400 adults.
+Since December 2013, several health care institutions in the Toronto Central Local Health Integration Network (TC LHIN – now part of Ontario Health) have been collecting robust sociodemographic data from patients using a standardized set of Health Equity Questions developed through a consensus process and pilot tested with 400 adults.

 Why is sociodemographic data collection important?

 Sociodemographic data is vital to understanding who an organization serves and who is potentially being missed.
 This information may allow an organization to report on equity in access to services and outcomes, to develop innovative programs for hard-to-reach populations and to evaluate the impact of such programs over time.
 Other uses include improving services at the point-of-care, doing research to understand differences in access, care or conditions for different populations, planning health services, and advocating for the needs of different groups.
 But it is unclear what is the best way to collect this data in health settings, how providers and patients feel about it, and which questions should be used.

 What did we do?